agsb/f2u/README.md

 Forth is language based in thread code, with a dictionary of words as named routines and two stacks for arguments in a forever read–eval–print-loop.

 The dictionary is a linked list of words, each with name and code.
-It have two types of words, those called primitives, ad leaves, which are coded in specific CPU or MCU instructions, and those called compounds, ad twigs, which are sequences with references to words.
+It have two types of words, those called primitives, aka leafs (leaves), which are coded in specific CPU or MCU instructions, and those called compounds, aka twigs, which are sequences with references to words.

 *"A most important aspect of FORTH is its ability to define new words.
 New definitions and code are devised continously.
 Likewise, new constants or variables are created.", Rather, Moore, Hollis, https://library.nrao.edu/public/memos/comp/CDIR_17.pdf*